hallcode/meeting-timer/README.md

 # Install
 The timer can be installed simply by moving the files on to your web server.
 No further installation or build is required.

+## Requirements
+This is written in ES6 with no fancy stuff to support older browsers.
+Therefore it will not work in Internet Exporer or some mobile browsers.

 # Usage
 Using the keypad on the screen, or the keyboard, use the numbers 1 to 9 to set the number of minutes on the timer.
 Then press Start (or press ```space```) to play/pause the timer.